tstyle/doxx/README.md

 ## What is doxx?

-doxx is a generic project build and distribution system that is used to generate projects with any combination of text file types, binary file types, and directory structure.
-It supports simple YAML formatted build specs and text file customization at build time with user-defined text string replacements in templates that can be stored locally or hosted remotely.
-The goal is to provide a simple, broadly available framework on which to build, distribute, and consume any text file containing project.
+doxx is a generic text file project build and distribution system.
+It supports simple YAML formatted build specs and build time text file customization using local or remote text templates (that can be hosted anywhere).

-The [doxx Package Repository](https://github.com/doxx-repo) hosts a growing list of ready-made, resusable, common project types that can be built with a simple set of commands that are included in the doxx command line application.
+For those who prefer the ready-made approach, the [doxx Package Repository](https://github.com/doxx-repo) contains a growing list of resusable, common project types that can be built with a simple set of doxx commands.

 ## Quickstart Guides